 • At a median follow-up of 33.4 months, the most common hematologic AEs (≥20%) of any grade that had occurred were neutropenia (96%), anemia (81%), thrombocytopenia (79%), leukopenia (62%), and lymphopenia (54%).
 Grade 3/4 hematologic AEs included neutropenia (95%), anemia (68%), leukopenia (61%), thrombocytopenia (60%), and lymphopenia (51%).2,6

-• CARTITUDE-2 (MMY2003) is a phase 2, multicohort, open-label study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.7 Janssen does not recommend the use of CARVYKTI in a manner that is inconsistent with the approved labeling.
+• CARTITUDE-2 is a phase 2, open-label, multicohort, single-arm, multicenter study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.9

-• Cohort A is evaluating the efficacy and safety of CARVYKTI in patients who had progressive MM after 1-3 prior LOTs and were refractory to lenalidomide.8-12
+• Cohort A evaluates patients with RRMM who received 1-3 prior LOTs and are refractory to lenalidomide.10-14

-• Initial Subgroup: evaluated the efficacy and safety of CARVYKTI manufactured with the clinical trial process in 20 patients.8-11
+• Initial Subgroup: evaluated the efficacy and safety of CARVYKTI manufactured with the clinical trial process in 20 patients.10-13

-• Expansion Subgroup: evaluated the efficacy and safety of CARVYKTI manufactured with a commercial process in 23 patients.12
+• Expansion Subgroup: evaluated the efficacy and safety of CARVYKTI manufactured with a commercial process in 23 patients.14

 • At a median follow-up of 18 months, the most common hematologic AEs (≥20%) of any grade in the ADC-exposed group were neutropenia (92%), anemia (77%), thrombocytopenia (69%), leukopenia (54%) and lymphopenia (46%).
 The most common hematologic AEs (≥20%) of any grade in the BsAb-exposed group were thrombocytopenia (100%), neutropenia (86%), anemia (57%), leukopenia (57%) and lymphopenia (29%).3

-• AEs were evaluated in the safety population which included all patients who received any part of study treatment (n=208 in both the CARVYKTI and standard care arm).5
+• AEs were evaluated in the safety population which included all patients who received any part of study treatment (n=208 in both the CARVYKTI and standard care arm).5,21

 • At a median follow-up of 15.9 months, the most common hematologic AEs (≥20%) of any grade in the CARVYKTI arm were neutropenia (89.9%), thrombocytopenia (54.3%), anemia (54.3%) and lymphopenia (22.1%).
 The most common hematologic AEs (≥20%) of any grade in the standard care arm were neutropenia (85.1%), thrombocytopenia (31.2%), and anemia (26.0%).5